-Community Corporation of Santa Monica is a locally based, non-profit organization committed to developing and managing 1470 affordable housing within the City of Santa Monica.
-They demonstrate exceptional commitment to sustainability by extending their environmentally-friendly practices to over 80 affordable housing properties in addition to their internal operations.
+Community Corporation of Santa Monica (CCSM) is a non-profit real estate developer established in 1982 whose work focuses on creating affordable housing opportunities within Santa Monica.
+They demonstrate exceptional commitment to sustainability by extending their environmentally-friendly practices to nearly 100 affordable housing properties comprising over 1600 units of permanent affordable housing in addition to their internal operations.

 Downtown Santa Monica, Inc.

 1351 Third Street Promenade, Suite 201

 Downtown Santa Monica Inc. (DTSM, Inc.) is a public-private management